BarakAharoni/SecurityArticles/README.md

 # SecurityAritcles
-This repository contains articles and information for security and malware researchers.
+This repository contains articles and information for security researchers.

 ## Table of Contents